 USS LITTLE ROCK NROTC SCHOLARSHIP AWARD

 LITTLE ROCK Association “Junior Associates” who have been members in good standing for at least two years, are eligible for further consideration on the basis of individual merit.
-Candidates, otherwise eligible, must have demonstrated superior leadership qualities and aptitude for the service, and shall have achieved a cumulative grade point average (Cum GPA) of at least 3.0, in all accredited course work.
+Candidates, otherwise eligible, must have demonstrated superior leadership qualities and aptitude for service, and shall have achieved a cumulative grade point average (cum GPA) of at least 3.0, in all accredited course work.

-APPLICATION: APPLICATION: Interested, qualified candidates may apply during their second academic year in letter format addressing each of the eligibility criteria and first endorsed by the Professor of Naval Science.
-(The letter shall contain text of approximately 500 words describing why the candidate considers him/herself worthy of the award.)
+APPLICATION: Interested, qualified candidates may apply during their second academic year in letter format addressing each of the eligibility criteria and first endorsed by the Professor of Naval Science.
+The letter shall contain text of approximately 500 words describing why the candidate considers him/herself worthy of the award.
 A copy of the student’s academic transcript or similar official record shall accompany the application.
-Applications/nominations must be received by NSTC, OD4 no later than 24 May, 2013.
-Initial selection will be conducted by a duly comprised board within NSTC that is impaneled to perform this function for NROTC scholarship programs such as this.
-Selection results will be forwarded to the USS LITTLE ROCK Association Scholarship Committee for review of application packages and final selection.
+Applications/nominations must be received by mail addressed to: Scholarship Committee, c/o 18426 Mount Lock Hill Rd, Sharpsburg, MD 21782-2029 not later than 31 May 2016.
+Application packages will be reviewed and awardees selected by the Association’s Scholarship Committee in July, 2016 at the Association’s annual reunion.